 In addition, he teaches for the Oxford Strategic Leadership Programme at the Executive Education Centre, Said Business School, Oxford University.

 Jennifer Wiseman is an astronomer and speaker.
 She studies the formation processes of stars and planets in our galaxy using optical, infrared and radio telescopes.
 She also directs the Dialogue on Science, Ethics and Religion program for the American Association for the Advancement of Science.
 She holds a B.S. in physics from MIT and Ph.D. in astronomy from Harvard.
 In 1987 she discovered the comet Wiseman-Skiff.
 She's been a Jansky Fellow at the National Radio Astronomy Observatory, a Hubble Fellow at Johns Hopkins University, and a Congressional Science Fellow of the American Physical Society, working with staff of the Science Committee of the U.S. House of Representatives.
-She is currently a senior astrophysicist at NASA.
-Wiseman is a Fellow of the American Scientific Affiliation, a network of Christians in Science.
+She is an astronomer, author, and speaker, and is a Fellow of the American Scientific Affiliation, a network of Christians in Science.

 James T. Bradford, host of the 2014 Faith and Science Conference, holds a Ph.D. in Aerospace Engineering from the University of Minnesota and is one of the top four officials in the Assemblies of God.
 He was elected General Secretary in 2009, and oversees credentialing of ministers, church chartering, collection of official statistics, and the Flower Pentecostal Heritage Center.